Anselmoo/spectrafit/README.md

 ## Scope

-- Fitting of 2D data
+- Fitting of 2D data, also with multiple columns as _global fitting_
 - Using established and advanced solver methods
 - Extensibility of the fitting function
 - Guarantee traceability of the fitting results